Linaro/lava/doc/v2/data-export.rst

      :start-after:       name: smoke-tests
      :end-before:    - repository: https://git.linaro.org/lava-team/lava-functional-tests.git

 ..
-FIXME: change the output to what would be shown by lava-tool wait-job-events or lavacli wait
+FIXME: change the output to what would be shown by lavacli wait

 ::